Gewerd-Strauss/DistractLess/README.md

 ![Figure 3: Choose a condition from existing windows](D:\DokumenteCSA\000 AAA Dokumente\000 AAA HSRW\General\AHK scripts\Projects\DistractLess\Documentation\DL_ChooseCurrentWindowOverlay.PNG "")

 After the window of figure 3 opens, navigate to the desired program/browser tab and press Ctrl+Left Mouse **onto that window**.
 The respective title (and url if it is considered a browser) are added into the edit fields seen in figure 4.
 The conditions' type (website or program) is selected automatically.
 Edit the substring to a suitable level of specificity and the url possibly and decide wether or not to add it as a blacklist- or whitelist-criteria.
-If you want to generalise a certain criteria, replace title or URL substring with ".*", according to the rules displayed in [syntax](#2.1.2-syntax).
+If you want to generalise a certain criteria, replace title or URL substring with ".*", according to the rules displayed in [syntax](#212-syntax).

 ![Figure 4: Create a (website) condition](D:\DokumenteCSA\000 AAA Dokumente\000 AAA HSRW\General\AHK scripts\Projects\DistractLess\Documentation\DL_CloseUpAddSSAllShown.PNG "")

 Alteratively, you can just create your conditions by hand, but usually that will be more prone to error and take longer :P

 Pressing `Save LV's` will open a dialogue to save the current configuration for later access.
-The default folder can be changed under `sLocationUserBackup` in the settings 3.
-Accessing and editing the [settings](#3.-accessing-and-editing-the-settings).
+The default folder can be changed under `sLocationUserBackup` in the [settings](#3.-accessing-and-editing-the-settings).

-### 2.2 The lower middle section
+### 2.2 The lower middle section: The filter mechanism
+   #-2.2-the-lower-middle-section:-the-filter-mechanism
 This section is pretty quickly explained, because not a lot is happening here.
 Two Dropdownlists influence the behaviour of the program.